bsc-dom/otlp-dataclay-bridge/README.md

 # OpenTelemetry to dataClay bridge

+## Running the Jupyter Notebook and the full example

+**CAUTION!** The default Open Telemetry prometheus port is 8888 and Jupyter Notebook starts to occupy ports at 8888.
+I could change default port values, but I was a bit confused and decided to leave `otel-config.yaml` as vanila as possible (aligned to the typical examples found in the documentation) so you may need to restart the notebook and restart the otel-collector if you see errors on docker compose logs.

+1. Start the docker compose.
+Keep it running.
+2. Start the Jupyter Notebook.
+Keep it running.
+3. Run the Jupyter Notebook `BridgeConfig` (change settings if you wish).
+4. Start the bridge (`run_bridge.py`).
+Keep it running.
+5. Play with the `Consumer` Notebook.
+If should adapt real time (by default the collector is configured to batch every 60 seconds, but that is configurable at the OpenTelemetry configuration level and is set as that just to experiment).

+The following sections explain the different parts in more detail.

 ## Data generation

 To test this utility, the `otel/opentelemetry-collector` is used with the `telemetry` service